lixoten/landing-page/docs/ProjectSpecifications.md

 * Click on Pages on the left side bar.
 * Change the Branch from none to main branch and click Save.
 * It may take a few minutes (the GitHub website says up to 10), but your project should be accessible over the web from your-github-username.github.io/your-github-repo-name (obviously substituting your own details in the link).

+Push your work to GitHub
+Finally, let’s upload your work to the GitHub repository you created at the start of this tutorial.

+Type git push.
+To be more specific, type git push origin main.
+Since you are not dealing with another branch (other than main) or a different remote (as mentioned above), you can leave it as git push to save a few keystrokes.
+NOTE: If at this point you receive a message that says